sncosmo/SNData/docs/source/getting_started/custom_classes.rst

 .. note:: The formatting of Vizier tables is fairly standard, and there is a chance your ``_get_available_tables`` and ``_load_table`` methods be exactly the same as the above example.
+Instead of copy and pasting these two methods from above, you can inherit the ``DefaultDataParser`` class.

 Photometric Data